quynhcolleen/quynhcolleen/README.md

 🥹 Currently studying at Hanoi University of Science & Technology.

-👀 Majoring in Electronic & Telecommunication (I love coding tho).
+👀 Majoring in Electronic & Telecommunication (I love coding tho :D).

 🌸 A little naughty, a lot of enthusiasm!